K-emon22/KachaPrice-Full-Stack-Project-Backendd/README.md

-# KachaDam - Backend Server
+# KachaPrice - Backend Server

 This repository contains the backend server code for the **KachaDam** application.
 It is a Node.js and Express.js API that handles user authentication, role-based access control, product data management, vendor submissions, and payment processing.